hckerhub/ipcrawler/README.md

 ipcrawler-windows.bat
 ```

-The launcher automatically builds Docker image and opens an interactive terminal with all tools ready.
+The launcher checks for Docker, builds the image (if needed), and opens an interactive terminal with all tools ready.

 ### 🐧 Linux/macOS Users